PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 For best results, it is recommended to use a commercial-grade or heavy-duty press.
 These types of presses provide the necessary even and adequate pressure required for successful DTF transfers.

-Presses like the Cricut Easy Press, HTVRont, or basic many-in-1 presses will not yield the same results.
+Hobby presses like the Cricut Easy Press, HTVRont, inexpensive machines from Amazon, or combo many-in-1 presses will not yield the same results.

-We provide free samples of our DTF transfers with all orders to ensure compatibility with your heat press settings before working on your order.
+We provide free samples of our DTF transfers with your orders so you can ensure compatibility with your heat press settings before working on your order.
 It is essential to conduct a test before proceeding to ensure optimal results.

 Our DTF transfers can be applied to a variety of materials, including cotton, cotton/poly blends, tri-blends, polyester, nylon, leather, vinyl, denim, canvas, and even wood.
 Settings vary.

 Unlike other transfer methods, our transfers minimize or prevent scorching.
-They are applied at a lower temperature range of 265-295 degrees (see detailed instructions for each material below) for just 15 seconds (initial 10 sec of press + 5 sec repress).
-This contrasts with HTV transfers that require 315 degrees for 60 seconds and sublimation transfers that require 380-400 degrees for 50-90 seconds.
+They are applied at a lower temperature range of 250-280 degrees (see detailed instructions for each material below) for just 13-15 seconds (initial 8-10 sec of press + 5 sec repress).
+This contrasts with other vendors' settings of 300-320 for 20+20 seconds, HTV transfers that require 315 degrees for 60 seconds, and sublimation transfers that require 380-400 degrees for 50-90 seconds.

 DTF HEAT PRESS SETTINGS